-Vestibular rehabilitation is a special program designed to treat and minimize dizziness, motion sensitivity, vertigo, and balance disorders.
+Vestibular & concussion rehabilitation is a special program designed to treat and minimize dizziness, motion sensitivity, vertigo, and balance disorders.
 Most of us take for granted our ability to get out of bed or turn our head while walking without getting dizzy or losing our balance, but when we have vestibular dysfunction, our quality of life and ability to perform normal daily tasks becomes very difficult.
 Equilibrium, balance and moving around smoothly within a changing environment are due to our vestibular system, our vision and proprioception or ability to feel the ground under our feet.

-Vestibular rehab works to restore our equilibrium through a series of position changes and exercises that aid the brain in learning to adapt to the aggravating stimuli, make changes to use other sensory pathways or learn to get used to the change in vestibular input to the brain.
+Vestibular & concussion rehab works to restore our equilibrium through a series of position changes and exercises that aid the brain in learning to adapt to the aggravating stimuli, make changes to use other sensory pathways or learn to get used to the change in vestibular input to the brain.

-At GPT, a physical therapist certified in Vestibular Rehabilitation will perform an evaluation of your vestibular system based on your history and complaints, as well as administer a series of tests to assess balance, postural control, tolerance to movement and reflexes.
+At GPT, a physical therapist certified in Vestibular & Concussion Rehabilitation will perform an evaluation of your vestibular system based on your history and complaints, as well as administer a series of tests to assess balance, postural control, tolerance to movement and reflexes.
 Then they will determine your cause of dizziness and develop a treatment plan to address your symptoms and get you feeling better.

 There are several types of dizziness and vertigo that can be treated with vestibular rehab.
-Benign Paroxysmal Positional Vertigo (BPPV) is the most common type of vertigo, and occurs in the inner ear when crystals become dislodged from the otolith organs and travel into one of the three semicircular canals, causing a immediate sense of vertigo.
+Benign Paroxysmal Positional Vertigo (BPPV) is the most common type of vertigo and occurs in the inner ear when crystals become dislodged from the otolith organs and travel into one of the three semicircular canals, causing an immediate sense of vertigo.
 The therapist will determine which canals these crystals are in, then take the patient through a series of position changes called canalith-repositioning maneuvers to restore the crystals to their proper resting place.
 Treatment for BPPV is typically very quick and can often be treated in the first visit or two.

-Common symptoms patients might complain of are: dizziness, vertigo, light headedness, blurry vision, disequilibrium, headache, light and sound sensitivity, tinnitus, hearing loss, anxiety, nystagmus, fear of falling, feeling of being pulled to one side, unsteadiness, and depression.
+Common symptoms patients might complain of are: dizziness, vertigo, lightheadedness, blurry vision, disequilibrium, headache, light and sound sensitivity, tinnitus, hearing loss, anxiety, nystagmus, fear of falling, feeling of being pulled to one side, unsteadiness, and depression.